 Mexico y el Cambio Climático

-There are many things to celebrate on Cinco de Mayo.
-Unfortunately, Mexico’s climate policy does not seem to be one of them.
+There are many things to celebrate tomorrow on Cinco de Mayo.
+Unfortunately, Mexico’s climate policy does not at present seem to be one of them.